Fiction

 About

-Sandra grew up on a small farm in the 1970s in Central New York.
-She drove tractor before her feet touched the pedals and packed and lit Dad's cigars while riding in his Chevy pickup.
+Sandra grew up on a small farm in Central New York.
+She drove a tractor when she was five and listened to country music in an old Chevy while packing Dad's pipe on the way to town.
+It was the 70's.
 After working on the farm, she would lie in bed and write poems about nature.